-I teach beginner to intermediate djembe or doumbek lessons for $40 an hour.
-One lesson is usually all that's needed.
+I teach beginner to intermediate djembe or doumbek lessons for $50 an hour in the St. Louis area.

 A few pointers on hand technique, we start out a few rhythms and away we go.
 Use your drum, or I provide a few.

 It can be just a drumming lesson, a jam session, or both.
 (Adding an additional person would be $10 more.)

 If you want drum circle facilitation lessons, I offer that as well.
 I can combine the two if you like.